arkay991/Demo-CloudSurvey/Demo.md

 <a name="Overview" />
 ## Overview ##

-This demonstration shows how to create a Web Site using the Azure command-line tool enabling it for GIT deploy and finally deploy it to Azure using the GIT commands.
+This demonstration shows how to create a Web Site using the Azure command-line tool, enabling it for Git deploy and finally deploy it to Azure using the Git commands.

 > **Note:** In order to run through this complete demo, you must have network connectivity and a Microsoft account.